dymmond/esmerald/docs/en/docs/contrib/files/send-file.md

 # Sending Files

-The `send_file` utility in Esmerald makes it easy to return files from your endpoints, similar to Flask’s `send_file`.
+The `send_file` utility in Ravyn makes it easy to return files from your endpoints, similar to Flask’s `send_file`.

 It can return files from the filesystem or from in-memory file-like objects, and supports options